Searching and Browsing the Catalog

 While exploring the catalog, you'll notice a basket icon that appears in the top right.

-Baskets can be used to perform batch actions on a list of titles.
+Baskets can be used to perform batch actions on a list of titles selected during your current log in session.

 To add titles to a basket...